Meet our Secondary Teachers

 Mrs. Symons is married to Robert and they have 3 daughters – Dailyn, Alivia and Brielle.
 She is an active member at Hulen Street Church, and serves in the Children’s and Women’s Ministries.
 She enjoys spending time with her family, doing arts and crafts with her daughters, trying out new coffee shops and restaurants, and visiting parks and museums around the DFW area.

-Dr. Mark Tarpley, History
+Dr. Mark Tarpley, Humanities

 Dr. Mark Tarpley joined CLPS in 2015.
 He currently serves as Academic Specialist and leads the upper school history and math departments.
 Dr. Tarpley has also taught Medieval history, logic, and Latin as well as led a literary society called The Little Inklings at CLPS.